Math resources Statistics and probability Fr T

 Recognize that a measure of center for a numerical data set summarizes all of its values with a single number, while a measure of variation describes how its values vary with a single number.

-Use this quiz to check your 2nd and 6th grade students’ understanding of frequency tables.
-10+ questions with answers covering a range of 2nd and 6th grade frequency table topics to identify areas of strength and support!
+Use this worksheet to check your grade 6 to 8 students’ understanding of how to find the median from a frequency table.
+15 questions with answers to identify areas of strength and support!

 DOWNLOAD FREE